 - b.3 In the case of a Trading Participant who is a sole proprietor, the excess of liabilities which have not been incurred in the course of business as a Trading Participant over assets not used in the business. - b.4 Deposit for Futures Stock Subscription for which an application for increase in capital stock or request for exemption for registration has been filed with the Commission and the subscription, which is in the form of Allowable Assets, shall not be withdrawn prior to SEC approval of the application/request.
-For net capital purposes, the same shall be considered part of aggregate indebtedness unless there is evidence that such amount is a deposit but an irrevocable subscription or a subordinated loan agreement has been entered into with the subscriber.
+For net capital purposes, Deposit for Futures Stock Subscription for which no application for increase in capital stock or request for exemption for registration has been filed with the Commission shall be considered part of aggregate indebtedness unless there is evidence that such amount is a deposit but an irrevocable subscription or a subordinated loan agreement has been entered into with the subscriber.

-Provided, further, That the following items shall be excluded from Eligible Equity for Net Liquid Capital:
+Provided, further, that the following items shall be excluded from Eligible Equity for Net Liquid Capital:

-- (1) Deferred Income Tax; - (2) Revaluation Reserves; - (3) Minority Interest and any outside investment in affiliates and associates - c.
+(1) Deferred Income Tax;

+- (2) Revaluation Reserves; - (3) Minority Interest and any outside investment in affiliates and associates - c.
 Computation of Net Liquid Capital (NLC).
 In computing NLC, the Equity Eligible for Net Liquid Capital of a Trading Participant is adjusted by the following, provided, however, that in determining net worth, all long and all short securities position shall be marked to their market value: - c.1.
-Adding unrealized profits (or deducting unrealized losses) in the accounts of the Trading Participant. - c.2.
 Deducting fixed assets and assets which cannot be readily converted into cash [less any indebtedness excluded in accordance with paragraph (iv) of the Definition of the term Aggregate Indebtedness] including, among other things: - i.
 Real estate; furniture and fixtures; Exchange memberships/trading rights; prepaid rent, insurance and other expenses; goodwill, organization expenses; - ii.
-All unsecured advances and loans; deficits in customers' and non-customers' unsecured and partly secured notes; deficits in special omnibus accounts or similar accounts carried on behalf of another Trading Participant, after application of calls for margin, marks to the market or other required deposits that are outstanding three (3) business days or less; deficits in customers' and non-customers' unsecured and partly secured accounts after application of calls for margin, marks to the market or other required deposits that are outstanding three (3) business days or less, except deficits in cash accounts for which not more than one extension respecting a specified securities transaction has been requested and granted; the market value of stock loaned in excess of the value of any collateral received therefore; and any collateral deficiencies in secured demand notes in conformity with SRC Rule 49.1 (G).
+All unsecured advances and loans: deficits in customers' and non-customers' unsecured and partly secured notes; deficits in special omnibus accounts or similar accounts carried on behalf of another Trading Participant, after application of calls for margin, marks to the market or other required deposits that are outstanding three (3) business days or less; deficits in customers' and non-customers' unsecured and partly secured accounts after application of calls for margin, marks to the market or other required deposits that are outstanding three (3) business days or less, except deficits in cash accounts for which no more than one extension respecting a specified securities transaction has been requested and granted; the market value of stock loaned in excess of the value of any collateral received therefore; and any collateral deficiencies in secured demand notes in conformity with SRC Rule 49.1 (G).